-The following operating description of the LM43603-Q1 refers to the Functional Block Diagram and to the waveforms in Figure 35.
-The LM43603-Q1 is a step-down buck regulator with both a high-side (HS) and low-side (LS) switch integrated into the device.
-The LM43603-Q1 supplies a regulated output voltage by turning on the HS and LS NMOS switches with controlled ON time.
-During the HS switch ON time, the SW pin voltage V{SW} swings up to approximately V{IN} , and the inductor current i_L increases with a linear slope $(V{IN}-V{OUT})$ / L. When the HS switch is turned off by the control logic, the LS switch is turned on after a anti-shoot-through dead time.
-Inductor current discharges through the LS switch with a slope of $-V{OUT}$ / L. The control parameter of buck converters are defined as duty cycle $D=t{ON}$ / T{SW} , where t{ON} is the HS switch ON time and T{SW} is the switching period.
-The regulator control loop maintains a constant output voltage by adjusting the duty cycle D. In an ideal buck converter, where losses are ignored, D is proportional to the output voltage and inversely proportional to the input voltage: $D=V{OUT}$ / V{IN} .
+The following operating description of the LM43601-Q1 refers to the Functional Block Diagram and to the waveforms in Figure 33.
+The LM43601-Q1 is a step-down buck regulator with both high-side (HS) switch and low-side (LS) switch (synchronous rectifier) integrated.
+The LM43601-Q1 supplies a regulated output voltage by turning on the HS and LS NMOS switches with controlled ON time.
+During the HS switch ON-time, the SW pin voltage V{SW} swings up to approximately V{IN} , and the inductor current I_L increases with a linear slope $(V{IN} - V{OLIT})$ / L. When the HS switch is turned off by the control logic, the LS switch is turned on after a anti-shoot-through dead time.
+Inductor current discharges through the LS switch with a slope of -V{OUT} / L. The control parameter of Buck converters are defined as duty cycle $D = t{ON} / T{SW}$, where t{ON} is the HS switch ON time and T{SW} is the switching period.
+The regulator control loop maintains a constant output voltage by adjusting the duty cycle D. In an ideal Buck converter, where losses are ignored, D is proportional to the output voltage and inversely proportional to the input voltage: $D = V{OUT} / V{IN}$.

-Figure 35.
+Figure 33.
 SW Node and Inductor Current Waveforms in Continuous Conduction Mode (CCM)

-The LM43603-Q1 synchronous buck converter employs peak current mode control topology.
+The LM43601-Q1 synchronous buck converter employs peak current mode control topology.
 A voltage feedback loop is used to get accurate DC voltage regulation by adjusting the peak current command based on voltage offset.
-The peak inductor current is sensed from the HS switch and compared to the peak current to control the ON time of the HS switch.
+The peak inductor current is sensed from the HS switch and compared to the peak current to control the ON-time of the HS switch.
 The voltage feedback loop is internally compensated, which allows for fewer external components, makes it easy to design, and provides stable operation with almost any combination of output capacitors.
-The regulator operates with fixed switching frequency in CCM and DCM.
-At very light load, the LM43603-Q1 operates in PFM to maintain high efficiency and the switching frequency decreases with reduced load current.
+The regulator operates with fixed switching frequency in continuous conduction mode (CCM) and discontinuous conduction mode (DCM).
+At very light load, the LM43601-Q1 will operate in PFM to maintain high efficiency and the switching frequency will decrease with reduced load current.